Preparing for Winter in the Miniature Garden

 One of the main questions is winter care, and this goes hand-in-hand with “right plant, right place.”
 Either you are planting a garden with cold-hardy plants that can stay outside all winter long OR you are using tender plants that can survive the indoor winter climate that you can move outside next summer.
-Only in the more temperate areas of the country can you leave your tender plants outside for the winter months.
+Only in the more temperate areas of the country – meaning the southern states – can you leave your tender plants outside for the winter months.

 Here is a mini-directory of previous blog posts to help you get the right information you need in order to grow a successful miniature garden.

 About getting your in-ground gardens ready for the winter.